rails/rails/guides/source/active_model_basics.md

 irb> person.active
 => true

-# casts the string to a boolean set by the attribute
+# casts the integer to a boolean set by the attribute
-irb> person.active = "0"
+irb> person.active = 0
 irb> person.active
 => false
 ```